jcmf/glulx-strings/README.md

 now -- ultimately I doubt the caller's going to care all that much about the subtle distinction between returning and raising an exception.
-For the record, any exception thrown (array index out of bounds, or the like) means that the file looked valid at first but is actually corrupt!
+For the record, any exception thrown (array index out of bounds, assertion failure, or the like) means that the file looked valid at first but is actually corrupt!
 Or that my code is buggy, of course, but I mean that goes without saying.

 Oh, but I should probably at least pull in the `assert` module before trying to use it, right?
 Damn.
 Well, it's not too late,